ContrastiveCFG: Guiding Diffusion Sampling by Contrasting Positive and Negative Concepts: Experimental details

+To evaluate a perceptual agreement of the image with the given prompt, separated from the image quality, we employed a Vision-Language Model of GPT4o-mini~\citep{gpt4o}.
+With the VLM, we decompose the given prompt and check the given image's agreement with each component to eventually rate the image.
+Prompt~\ref{prompt_eval} was used to evaluate the perceptual accuracy of the given image to follow the text prompt using VLM.
+The last line of the output is interpreted as a fraction between 0 and 1, where 1 is the highest possible agreement score.
+Similar to how we calculated the overall accuracy in Section~\ref{sec:result_class}, we multiply the VLM score for the positive and the negative prompt as VLM$_{_all}$ to quantify how the model output matches for both prompt conditions.

-In the process, you first list all the objects described in the prompt.
-Then, you observe the image and decide whether each detected object is contained in the image as described in the prompt.
-The last line of your response should be a format of ``Final answer: A over B", where A is the number of objects that are contained in the image and B is the total number of objects in the prompt.\\ \\ For example, if the prompt is ``a blue cat and a red dog" and the image contains a blue cat and a yellow dog, the answer should be ``1 over 2".\\ \\ Now, the input sentence is ``$<$caption$>$".
+\begin{Summary}[label=prompt_eval]{}{} I'll give you an image and a text prompt.
+You have to evaluate how well the image satisfies the prompt.
+In the process, you first list all the objects and appearances(with its corresponding features) described in the prompt.
+Don't count the word ``image" in the prompt as an object.
+Then, you observe the image and decide whether each detected object/appearance in the prompt is contained in the image.\\ \\ The last line of your response should be a format of ``Final answer: a over b".
+Here, ``a" is the number of objects that are both contained in the prompt and the image, and ``b" is the total number of objects in the prompt.
+Here is the example:\\ \\ If the prompt is ``an image with a blue cat and a red dog" and the image contains a blue cat and a yellow dog, then the prompt contains ``a blue cat" and ``a red dog". ``A blue cat" is contained in the image, and ``a red dog" is not contained in the image.
+Therefore, the answer should be ``1 over 2".\\ \\ Now, the input sentence is ``$<$caption$>$".
 Observed the given image and answer. \end{Summary}

-\begin{Summary}[label=prompt_generate]{}{secondsummary} I'll give you a sentence that describes a scene containing multiple attributes like objects, colors, etc. Your job is to write a sentence such that one content is removed from the original sentence.

-You first list all the objects described in the sentence with numbering, then pick one of the objects described in the sentence.

-Then, return me two sentences.
-The first output should be a picked object.
-The second output should be a grammatically correct and complete sentence in which the picked object is removed, but similar to the original sentence for the remaining objects.
-When the second sentence is written, you should also erase the attributes belonging to the removed object.
-Precisely follow the format of the examples below.\\ \\ Input: Painting of oranges, a bowl, a white candle, and a pitcher\\ Objects: oranges, a bowl, a white candle, a pitcher\\ Output1: a white candle\\ Output2: Painting of oranges, a bowl, and a pitcher\\ \\ Input: A couple of street signs hanging on a pole\\ Objects: street signs, pole\\ Output1: pole\\ Output2: A couple of street signs.\\ \\ Now, the input sentence is ``$<$caption$>$". \end{Summary}